-- a.
-The scholar should make a written request to the Dean (Academics) during their fourth semester. - b.
+c.
 The selection will be done through a direct interview conducted by a panel of faculty members formed by the discipline and upon receiving final approval from the Chairman, Senate.

 R7.2.3 Fellowship and Leaves.

 A scholar upgrading to the MSc+MS (by Research) dual degree programme will be eligible for regular MS fellowship (HTRA) from the date of approval of upgradation by the Chairperson, Senate and as per MS regulations.
 The eligibility of stipend will be decided as per institute HTRA rules and students shall be given Teaching Assistant (TA) duties during the fellowship period.
 The nature of assistantship, its conditions and leave rules during this period will be the same as those for regular MS students in the institute.